russellmatt66/imhd-CUDA/README.md

 -- P: Above has been done, timestep altered, solver is still unstable.
 -- Q: Is CFL being violated?
 - Boundary Conditions or Initial Conditions to blame?
+- Incorrect implementation of numerical diffusion to blame?
+* Noticed that a factor of `\delta t` is missing

 (3) Debugging and Tests
 - Unit tests of functional components, see `tests/README.md`